timofeymukha/eddylicious/docs/user_guide/legal.rst

 Legal information
 =================

-Eddylicious is free software and is provided provided under the `GNU GPL Version 3 <http://www.gnu.org/licenses/gpl-3.0.en.html>`_.
+Eddylicious is free software and is provided under the `GNU GPL Version 3 <http://www.gnu.org/licenses/gpl-3.0.en.html>`_.

 Please take notice of the following disclaimers.